 At the time, although I was quite familiar with C having used it working on Unix v6 for years before, C outside of the Unix world was still a bit of a rare bird then.
 So a C compiler would have cost me an arm and a leg and was out of the picture for this hobby app.
 All that has changed over the following decade (1980's) and beyond.
 There is everything from the 8052 BASIC that Intel released (I have several incarnations archived, including the original manual in paperback form here within reach right now) to C to just about anything else.
 Good time to be asking for something working on an 8031/2 core processor.
 Probably the processor core with the most compiler/interpreter hours poured into it, now.

 Besides BASIC and regarding C, you can try out SDCC at no charge.

 Atmel, at its own site here:

-provides a ZIP file with include files you can use with SDCC (among
+provides a ZIP file with include files you can use with SDCC (among other compilers):

 Here's something else: